 This is why we must keep our friends close.
 Within the Bible, David and Jonathon formed an inseparable friendship between the two of them.
 Jonathon was a prince at the age of 50, while David was a shepard aged 20.
 Yet their differences did not matter.
 It was their strong faith and deep love for God that made their friendship count.
 Having that special friend means you can rely and fall back on them when needed.

-Our friends need not match our own background, but faith transcends age and borders.
+Our friends don’t need to match our own background, but faith transcends age and borders.
 Jonathan and David were able to strengthen and encourage each other in this way.
 ‘As iron sharpens iron, so one man sharpens another.’
 (Proverbs 27:17)